grst/geos/doc/users.md

                         [default: integrated mapsources]
-  -H HOST, --host HOST  Hostname of the Flask app [default localhost] -P PORT, --port PORT  Port for the Flask app [default 5000]
+  -H HOST, --host HOST  Hostname of the Flask app [default localhost] -P PORT, --port PORT  Port for the Flask app [default 5000] --display-host DISPLAY_HOST
+                        Hostname used for self-referencing links [defaults to Flask hostname]
+  --display-port DISPLAY_PORT
+                        Port used for self-referencing links [defaults to Flask port]
+  --display-scheme DISPLAY_SCHEME
+                        URI-scheme used for self-referencing links [default
+                        http]
 ```

 To try out *GEOS*, simply open a terminal, type `geos` and hit enter!
 A web server will start.
 Note, that by default, the webserver is only reachable locally.
-You can adjust this using the `-H` prameter.
+You can adjust this using the `-H` parameter.
+If you use GEOS with a public url, e.g. `http://geos.example.com`, you can adjust the public hostname, port and scheme using the `--display-*` arguments.

 Open your browser and navigate to the URL.
 A web page will displaying a map and a menu bar.
 You can use the menu bar to choose between maps.
 Per default, it only contains the